open-innovations/jrf-insight/README.md

 ## Pipelines / DVC

-`pipelines` contains the subfolders - `extract` `transform` and `prepare`, where we extract the data, transform it into a required shapem and prepare it for visualisation.
+`pipelines` contains various subfodlers, where we extract the data, transform it into a required shape and prepare it for visualisation.
 These are different "stages".

-The `extract` folder contains the stages `probe`: make the lookups for everything available in statxplore, `describe`: make metadata for the datasets, `extract`: get the data from files in `json/data`.
+The `pipelines/extract` folder contains the stages `probe`: make the lookups for everything available in statxplore, `describe`: make metadata for the datasets, `extract`: get the data from files in `json/data`.

+`pipelines/place` contains all the processing for place-based data prep and visualisation.

+`pipelines/prepare` was used initially to make example visualisations, and is now depracated.

 You can run pipelines using DVC.
 Run `dvc init` to initialise the directory.
 Then `dvc repro pipelines/<stage>/dvc.yaml` to run the pipelines.
 If there are